 It’s another US company that uses real-time big data in manufacuring to build a production quality monitoring platform that’s suitable for both simple components and complex assemblies.
 The intrastage platform detects any deviation in the components’ parameters before they arrive for production.
 Intrastage offers failure analysis that allows manufacturers to investigate and resolve issues as they occur.

 Ecolibrium is a company with offices in North America and Asia that develops a system helping production companies improve their asset efficiency with IoT-based predictive analytics.
 Their so-called Digital Twin Plant and Creation platform makes use of a multitude of diverse sensors and data inputs, which allows companies to perform automated fault detection and diagnostics.
 According to their data, Ecolibrium can lower unplanned downtime by 70%, decrease maintenance costs by 30%, and even reduce energy consumption by 10%.

 To sum up, big data in manufacturing is a true game-changer, a next milestone that allows production and manufacturing companies to enter a whole new level of production optimization and quality.
 If you’d like to find out something more, we invite you to reach out.
 Addepto is an AI consulting company.
 Every month, we work with manufacturing companies and help them achieve new levels of improvement.
-We are happy to help you as well.
+We are happy to help you with big data services as well.
 Fill in the contact form and let us know about your project and company.
 We can’t wait to hear from you!